braph-software/BRAPH-2/tutorials/developers/dev_nn_reg/readme.md

 > end
 > ````
 >
-> ①defines `NNDataset` which contains the `NNDataPoint` to train this regressor.
+> ① defines `NNDataset` which contains the `NNDataPoint` to train this regressor.
 >
-> ②defines the compatible `NNDataPoint` classes with this `NNRegressorMLP`.
+> ② defines the compatible `NNDataPoint` classes with this `NNRegressorMLP`.
 >
-> ③is a query that transforms the input data of `NNDataPoint` to the CB (channel-batch) format by flattening its included cells.
+> ③ is a query that transforms the input data of `NNDataPoint` to the CB (channel-batch) format by flattening its included cells.
 >
-> ④is a query that collects all the target values from all data points.
+> ④ is a query that collects all the target values from all data points.
 >
-> ⑤trains the regressor with the defined dataset by the code under `¡calculate!`.
+> ⑤ trains the regressor.
 >
-> ⑧defines the neural network architecture with user specified number of neurons and number of layers.
+> ⑥ and ⑦ extract the inputs and targets.
 >
-> ⑨defines the neural network training options.
+> ⑧ defines the neural network architecture with user-specified number of neurons and number of layers.
 >
-> ⑩trains the model with those parameters and the neural network architecture.
+> ⑨ defines the neural network training options.
 >
+> ⑩ trains the model with those parameters and the neural network architecture.
+>

 > **Code 3.** **NNRegressorMLP element props.**
-> 		The `props` section of generator code for "_NNRegressorMLP.gen.m" defines the properties to be used in "NNRegressorMLP".
+> 		The `props` section of generator code in "_NNRegressorMLP.gen.m" defines the properties to be used in "NNRegressorMLP".
 > ````matlab
 > %% ¡props!
 >